alyswidan/Pattern-Recognition-Assignments/README.md

 Performing image segmentation on the Berkley Segmentation [dataset]()
 - Tried kMeans with different values of k.
 - Tried normalized cut spectral clustering using a k-nearest neighbours affinity matrices.
+- Evaluated a compared results using conditional entropy and F-measure.